Quantitative Research Proposal

 One of the first things you’ll be wondering when you embark upon a quantitative research project is how it is possible to turn seemingly qualitative data into numerical format.
 One of the most widely used methods is the Likert scale which asks participants to rate their opinions on a 5-point scale.
 Conducting surveys in this manner can help you get to the bottom of all sorts of social and psychological questions.

 The analysis of quantitative data as part of your research project is not necessarily easy and it requires a significant amount of statistical knowledge.
 Particularly if you’re trying to identify a relationship between two variables without a particular hypothesis in mind, you’re going to have to rely on numbers.
-There’s plenty of expert advice around if you need help with your research project.
+There’s plenty of expert advice around if you need help with your history research proposal or research project.

 Make Sure Your Question Fits Your Methods